awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Compare-v2-v3.md

  For usage information about binary log compression, see [Binary Log Transaction Compression](https://dev.mysql.com/doc/refman/8.0/en/binary-log-transaction-compression.html) in the MySQL Reference Manual\.

  The following limitations apply to binary log compression in Aurora MySQL version 3:
-+  Transactions whose binary log data is larger than the maximum allowed packet size aren't compressed, regardless of whether the Aurora MySQL binary log compression setting is turned on\.
++  Transactions whose binary log data is larger than the maximum allowed packet size aren't compressed\.
+This is true regardless of whether the Aurora MySQL binary log compression setting is turned on\.
 Such transactions are replicated without being compressed\.
 +  If you use a connector for change data capture \(CDC\) that doesn't support MySQL 8\.0 yet, you can't use this feature\.
-We recommend that you test any third\-party connectors thoroughly with binary log compression before turning on binlog compression on systems that use binlog replication for CDC\.
+We recommend that you test any third\-party connectors thoroughly with binary log compression\.
+Also, we recommend that you do so before turning on binlog compression on systems that use binlog replication for CDC\.